Bhusansamal/CryptoFreak/README.md

 # CryptoFreak

 **CryptoFreak** is a React JS web application that provides real-time cryptocurrency data using the CoinGecko API.
-With a user-friendly interface and responsive design, it offers up-to-date information on various cryptocurrencies.
+The app features a clean interface and offers functionalities for viewing live price updates, historical chart data, and currency conversion.

 ## Features
 - **Real-Time Data**: Get the latest prices and market metrics for cryptocurrencies.
 - **Search Functionality**: Easily search for specific cryptocurrencies.
 - **Favorites**: Track and manage your favorite cryptocurrencies.
+- **Historical Chart Data**: View historical price charts for selected cryptocurrencies.
+- **Currency Conversion**: Convert cryptocurrency values between different currencies.
 - **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used